ziur/sdfc-idea/_docs/retrieve.md

 ### Without package xml file

-Once retrieve task is executed and there isn't a package xml it retrieve files by default:
+Once retrieve task is executed and there isn't a package xml it retrieves files by default:

 * objects
 * staticresources